lino-framework/book/docs/dev/perms.rst

 combobox with all available roles from above examples!
 They would get crazy.

 That's why we have **user types**.
-The application sdeveloper defines a meaningful *subset of all available roles* for her application.
+The application developer defines a meaningful *subset of all available roles* for their application.
 This is done by populating the :class:`UserTypes
 <lino.modlib.users.choicelists.UserTypes>` choicelist.

+User types are a way to classify end users in order to grant them different sets of permissions.

 Each user type is basically not much more than a user-friendly *name* and a storable *value* given to a selected user role.
 Here is the